Dallas bankruptcy attorney, DFW bankruptcy attorney, Dallas bankruptcy, credit card debt, credit card lawsuits

 When Will The Harassing Phone Calls From Creditors Stop?
 Once your bankruptcy petition is filed, you and your creditors will receive an official notice from the United States Bankruptcy Court regarding the pendency of your case.
 The automatic stay goes into effect the moment your bankruptcy petition is filed, and creditors are immediately prohibited from contacting you.

-• Debts for money, property, services, or an extension, renewal, or refinancing of credit, which were obtained fraudulently.
+• Debts for money, property, services, or an extension, renewal, or refinancing

 • Debts that were not included in the schedule of debts.